mbr/simplekv/docs/boto.rst

 a backend that utilizes `boto <http://boto.cloudhackers.com/>`_ (preferably >= 2.25).

+``boto`` doesn't support using Google Storage with Python3.
+For this reason simplekv has a separate Google Storage implementation for Python3 at :class:`~simplekv.net.gcstore.GoogleCloudStore` which uses Google's ``google-cloud-storage`` library.

 Note that boto is not a dependency for simplekv.
 You need to install it manually, otherwise you will see an :exc:`~exceptions.ImportError`.